AKI Partner Organization-Uganda Society for the Protection and Care of Animals (USPCA)

 "Without all your [AKI] support and donors, I am not sure if the USPCA would still exist today!"
 (A USPCA Executive Committee member)

-We envision the new sanctuary to be an African version of the Utah (US) Best Friends Animal Sanctuary, where cats and dogs will have plenty of space; where volunteers can more comfortably play with, walk, and socialize dogs and cats; where potential adopters, Humane Ed students, and other visitors can meet Haven cats and dogs in a comfortable environment; and that serves as a learning facility for animal welfare advocates, prospective advocates, and rescue workers all over Africa.
+We envision the new sanctuary to be an African version of the Utah (US) Best Friends Animal Sanctuary, where cats and dogs will have plenty of space; volunteers can more comfortably play with, walk, and socialize dogs and cats; potential adopters, students, and other visitors can meet Haven cats and dogs in a comfortable environment; and that serves as a learning facility for animal welfare advocates, prospective advocates, and rescue workers all over Africa.

 Where Did Your Donations Go?